Sleep & Weight Loss: 7 Ways Sleep Can Impact Your Weight

 #4 – Sleep Deprivation Can Cause Stress.
 Lack of sleep can lead to heightened stress and even anxiety disorder, according to a 2013 Japanese study .

-The connection has to do with how “sleep debt” effects a part of the brain called the amygdala’s response to “negative emotional stimuli.”
+The connection has to do with how “sleep debt” affects a part of the brain called the amygdala’s response to “negative emotional stimuli.”
 Of course, research proving the connection between stress and weight gain is as voluminous as that for sleep and weight gain.

 Stress also increases cortisol in the body, kicking in the same vicious cycle mentioned above with regard to serotonin.
 In addition, stress can increase our overall appetite, make the body hold on to fat more and wear away at our will to stay healthy and lose weight.

 A 2006 survey conducted in part by the National Women’s Health Resource Center found that 47% of Americans over age 18 are concerned with the amount of stress in their lives.

 The survey also found that people who experience chronic stress are more likely to experience hypertension, anxiety, depression, and obesity.
 This is due, in large part, to the unhealthy habits, such as emotional eating, that come with being stressed out.